How to Set Boundaries Without Feeling Guilty

 You don't have to begin with the hardest boundary you've been avoiding for years.
 Start somewhere smaller.

-Say no to one thing this week that you would usually say yes to out of obligation.
+Say no to one thing this week that you'd normally say yes to out of obligation.
 Not out of meanness — out of honesty.

 Notice what happens.
 Notice the guilt, and notice that you survive it.
-Notice that the world does not end.
-Notice that you feel, underneath the discomfort, something that might just be — relief.
+Notice that the world doesn't end.

 Every boundary you keep is a promise to yourself that you are worth protecting.
 And you are.
 You always were.